Jenna424/espanoggle/client/README.md

 * Once the countdown begins, the user can click any cube on the Boggle board (since none has been selected yet), and the instructions (*"Haz clic en los cubos..."*) that were formerly displayed are swapped for the letter corresponding to the clicked cube.
-* The letter corresponding to the clicked cube will appear on the screen below the board (formation of palabraCreada stored in BoggleBoard local state).
+* The letter corresponding to the clicked cube will appear on the screen below the board (formation of palabraCreada stored in BoggleGame container class component's local state).
 * Once a cube is clicked, other letter cubes *cannot* be selected *unless* they are contiguous (adjacent horizontally, vertically or diagonally), or *unless* the cube you want to *deselect* is the immediately preceding cube.